macrametv/www.macrame.tv/_posts/2022-07-28-sebas-carrasco-•-illustrator.md

     **Yes, he has a habit of doing that... **Whatever he does, he takes it to the next level.
   section2: >-
-    > “I knew that the studio had a reputation for working with musicians. **I accepted without thinking.**”
+    > I knew that the studio had a reputation for working with musicians. **I accepted without thinking.**

     >